To synchronize user fields with Micro Focus Connect, you use user maps and user matching.

 Configure the fields used for the mapping by creating property bags for each data source.
 In this example, the data sources are named OCT_TEST and Jira Cloud, resulting in the following files: OCT_TEST.property.bag.txt and Jira Cloud.property.bag.txt.
 The names are case-sensitive.

-The Jira Cloud.property.bag.txt will have the following columns defined:
+The Jira Cloud.property.bag.txt has the following columns defined:

 Extract the user data again: Open a command prompt as an administrator, navigate to your Micro Focus Connect Utilities folder, and run the DataSourceUsers script.
 This extracts all of the user data from the data sources to files, filling them with content: